sap-tutorials/Tutorials/tutorials/cp-apm-04-custom-logic/cp-apm-04-custom-logic.md

 ## Details
 ### You will learn
-  - How to add custom handlers in your service model to adapt to situations that are not covered by the generic service provider.
+  - How to add custom handlers in your service model to adapt to situations that are not covered by the generic service provider

 ---